 Tattly, designy temporary tattoos from Swissmiss and friends.
 These are so hot.

 Video info graphic (infovideo?) documenting the final game of the 122nd Edition of the Wimbledon Championships Men’s Final between tennis giants Rafael Nadal and Roger Federer.
 Very clever.

-Jason Santa Maria is a graphic designer living and working in sunny Brooklyn, NY.
+Jason Santa Maria is a graphic designer living and working in sunny Philadelphia, PA.
 Furthermore